 Polytunity is not just a new word.
-It signals a reflexive and transformative agenda at a time when the world is shifting toward multipolarity and ever more complexity.
-Such a tectonic rupture requires, first and foremost, that we diversify the curation of voices, reprogram the way we think and our visions for more inclusive and just societies.
-Nor is polytunity vague optimism or “crisis-in-opportunity” vibes.
-It is grounded in a rigorous empirical foundation.
+It advances reflexivity and systems change at a time when the world is hurtling toward multipolarity and hyper-complexity.
+A rupture of such tectonic scale requires that we diversify the curation of voices, reprogram the way we think, and truly broaden global inclusion.

-Though formally named in 2024, Ang has practiced AIM throughout her award-winning scholarship, teaching, and public engagement in the past decades, and she continues to expand the paradigm through a variety of new projects.
-In short, Ang’s intellectual evolution follows a genealogical sequence, like a seed growing into a sprout, then a tree, and eventually into a grove.
+Polytunity is not vague optimism, but grounded in a rigorous empirical foundation.
+Though formally named in 2024, I’ve practiced AIM throughout my scholarship, teaching, and public engagement in the past decades, and I continue to expand this paradigm through a variety of new projects.
+In short, my intellectual evolution follows a genealogical sequence, like a seed growing into a sprout, then a tree, and eventually into a grove.

 Polytunity sets the stage for AIM, asking: Why do we urgently need a new paradigm now?